VictorTeixeiraS/projects/projects/link-analyzer/2-hello_world/readme.md

 `npm` stands for "Node Package Manager".
 By installing Node.js, you've gained two new commands:

 * `node` - The JavaScript runtime.
 This will let you run your JavaScript files.
 * `npm` - The package manager.
-This manages dependencies, meta information, and allows you to specify "scripts" to run.
+This manages dependencies, metadata, and allows you to specify "scripts" to run.

 **Most JS devs don't run the `node` command directly, they use it within an npm script.**